• Skip to primary navigation

 • Use a small ice cream scoop or roll the dough into walnut-size balls and add to your baking trays/sheets, with a good amount of space around each one to allow them to flatten and spread.
 I like to do two rows of 3 cookies per tray.

-• Transfer to the oven and bake for 8 minutes.
+• Transfer to the oven and bake for 7-8 mins, until just dry and not looking wet in the centre.
 When done, leave to cool for 10 minutes to set, then transfer to a wire rack to cool further or serve immediately to enjoy warm.
 They will keep in an air tight tin or container for up to a week.

 Notes